rlancer/google-managed-certs-gke/README.md

 gcloud compute forwarding-rules create https-global-forwarding-rule --global --ip-protocol=TCP --ports=443 --target-https-proxy=https-target --address static-https-ip
 ```

-Adjust service to include target proxy, edit the demo-svc.yaml to include the target-proxy annotation. **This is the undocumented part**:
+Adjust the service to include the target proxy, edit the demo-svc.yaml to include the target-proxy annotation: **This is undocumented, could be a bad move...**

 ```yaml
 apiVersion: v1